jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ## 12.7.0 (2016-06-20)

 ### Chef Server
-  * Add support for service credential rotation via [Veil](https://github.com/chef/chef-server/blob/3ff412b5a2e6ad54cfa79bca6865e1bbca28fe5e/omnibus/files/veil/README.md), and for requiring it via the added `require-credential-rotation` command of `chef-server-ctl`.
+  * Add support for service credential rotation via [Veil](https://github.com/chef/chef-server/blob/3ff412b5a2e6ad54cfa79bca6865e1bbca28fe5e/omnibus/files/veil/README.md), and for requiring it via the added `require-credential-rotation` command of `cinc-server-ctl`.
   * Fixed existing process detection in oc_id which caused high CPU utilization
   * Fixed bug where deleting a user would not delete pending invites.
   * Allow filtering users by their external_authentication_uid, allowing for SAML-authentication in Chef-Manage.